CloudCannon/hugo-starter/content/blog/bookshop.md

 Build custom components that non-technical editors can use in a page building experience in CloudCannon.

-To add a new component run `npx @bookshop/init --component <name>` in the root of your repository.
+To add a new component run `npm run new-component <name>` in the root of your repository.

 ## What does Bookshop bring to Hugo?